-noise produced.
-Toyo and Lakeshore have partnered to develop the model 8404 Hall effect measurement system (HMS), with an AC field Hall measurement option that can measure mobilities down to 0.001 cm2/Vs. This is a remarkable
+The Model 8404 Hall effect measurement system (HMS), developed by Toyo and Lake Shore, offers an AC field Hall measurement option that can measure mobilities down to 0.001 cm2/Vs, enabling these materials to be measured easily.

 Fields of Study and Research

-The Model 8404 HMS integrates the best of both DC and AC field Hall measurement methodologies to enable a wide range of research applications.
-The HMS utility is extended by the optional variable temperature modules and measurement platforms available.
+The Model 8404 HMS integrates the best of both DC and AC field Hall measurement methodologies to enable a wide range of research applications, such as thermoelectrics and photovoltaics, and organic electronics.
+The HMS utility is configurable to meet specific needs, extended by the optional variable temperature modules and measurement platforms available.